a-eski/ncsh/README.md

 An interactive unix shell focused on speed and building everything from the ground up.

+## dependencies

+none, asides from the C standard library and POSIX extensions.

 ## to build from source

 make